DanParkinson/project-4-elite/AGILE.md

 reservations are now appointed a seat_id. this works if the same time is selected. but if a reservation is made at 12 then 12:15 they are appointed the same table.

-Ive broken it so heres what i need to do in order
+Ive broken it so heres what i need to do in order.

-user submits form for reservation

-if form is valid
-    create datetime
-    create end time

-    for table in table
-        check overlapping reservations
-        if overlapping reservations
-            continue
-        else
-            assign seat id

-else
-    get form
+make reservations now works and allows users to book a seat confidently. edit reservation now needs updating as well as the reservation overview